The most important example where mesh connectivity is needed is the

 setMeshQuadWithEdgesdefines a mesh quad by four vertices and also creates the edges in preCICE on the fly.
 Again, preCICE takes care that no edge is defined twice.
 This function is computationally more expensive than

 If you do not configure any features in the preCICE configuration that require mesh connectivity, all these API functions are no-ops.
 Thus, don’t worry about performance.
+If you need a significant workload to already create this connectivity information in your adapter in the first place, you can also explicitly ask preCICE whether it is required:

 Maybe interesting to know: preCICE actually does internally not compute with quads, but creates two triangles.
 Read more.